conan-io/conan-io.github.io/_posts/2019-03-11-New-conan-release-1-13.markdown

           libA/2.0.0@user/channel
   ```

-This behavior was the default and couldn't be changed until Conan 1.13, where you are able to set this globally in your configuration file
+This was the only default behavior allowed until Conan 1.13, now you can change this default in your configuration file
 *conan.conf*:

 {% highlight ini %}